-Corporate assets are of two types: operating and nonoperating.
+There are two types of corporate assets: operating and nonoperating.
 Operating assets, in turn, take two forms: assets-in-place and growth options.
-Assets-in-place include such tangible assets as land, buildings, machines, and inventory, plus intangible assets such as patents, customer lists, reputation, and general knowhow.
+Assets-in-place include such tangible assets as land, buildings, machines, and inventory as well as intangible assets such as patents, customer lists, reputation, and general know-how.
 Growth options are opportunities to expand that arise from the firm's current operating knowledge, experience, and other resources.
 The assets-in-place provide an expected stream of cash flows, and so do the growth options.
-To illustrate, Wal-Mart owns stores, inventory, and other tangible assets; it has a well-known name and a good reputation; and it has a lot of business know-how.
-These assets produce current sales and cash flows, and they also provide opportunities for new investments that will produce additional cash flows in the future.
+For instance, Wal-Mart has stores, inventory, widespread name recognition, a reputation for low prices, and considerable expertise in business processes.
+These tangible and intangible assets produce current sales and cash flows, and they also provide opportunities for new investments that will produce additional cash flows in the future.
+Similarly, Merck owns manufacturing plants, patents, and other real assets; it also has a knowledge base that facilitates the development of new drugs and thus new cash flow streams.